Spirto di Dio - SATB

 Madrigal with violins and continuo accompaniment.
 Though to be written in 1736, also as part of the celebration of the annual Marriage to the Sea (Sposalizio del Mare) on Ascension Day, the text is a thankgiving to the gods for the banquet.

-Bel labbro formato Soprano, 2 violin, viola, bass continuo, keyboard
+Bel labbro formato: Soprano, 2 violin, viola, bass and keyboard continuo

 Bel labbro, formato per farmi beato